 Getting Your First Credit Card: What You Should Know

-Some first credit card tips to consider are details like APR vs interest, financial management practices, and more.
+If you understand credit card terms and agreements, you’ll be more likely to gain the maximum benefits.
+Some credit card features to consider are details like types of fees, APR vs interest, financial management practices, and more.
 It’s best to know how to avoid pitfalls that can ruin your finances.
-Let’s go over a few tips on what you should know!
+Let’s go over a few terms you should know when looking for your first credit card.

 APR vs. Interest